What Is Random Assignment? How Does It Work in Research?

 The purpose of random assignment is straightforward: to maintain the fairness and reliability of the research results.
 In any experiment, researchers want to know if the thing they’re testing actually works.
 However, people are unpredictable, and without careful planning, the results could be skewed.

 Why is random assignment important in an experiment?
 Because it ensures that individual differences (such as motivation, age, or stress levels) are distributed randomly across all groups.
-This helps eliminate selection bias and increases the likelihood that any changes observed during the experiment are actually caused by the treatment, not by external variables.
+This helps eliminate selection bias and increases the likelihood that any changes observed during the experiment are caused by the treatment, not by external variables.
 It’s a critical step in achieving accurate, reliable, and unbiased research results.

 How It Works in a Between-Groups Design